The “3 to 5 Months” Wait Time, and Why It’s Disappointing

 “Given the expectation of leaner future budgets, SSA needs to plan to meet its mission with fewer resources,” the Office of the Inspector General said, according to the Fiscal Times.

-If you’re thinking about applying for SSD benefits, working with a Social Security attorney or advocate can double your odds for approval the first time.
-That’s because appealing an initial denial only prolongs how long it takes to get disability benefits.
+If you’re thinking about applying for SSD benefits, working with a disability lawyer or advocate can triple your odds for approval right away.
+That’s because appealing an initial denial only increases how long it takes to get disability benefits.

 Success Tips for Disability Benefits Approval